astrorat.com

 The Altair 8800C Project

 The Altair 8800C is not an 8080 emulation or clone that uses an Arduino, Raspberry Pi or some other form of a modern processor to emulate the Altair 8800.
-The Altair 8800C uses a real 8080 microprocessor running on a reproduction MITS, REV-1 CPU board at its heart.
-It is a fully functional Altair built entirely from new equipment and boards that first became became available in 2018.
+The Altair 8800C uses a real Intel 8080 microprocessor running on a reproduction MITS, REV-1 CPU board at its heart.
+It is a fully functional Altair built entirely from both new and legacy parts and boards.
+I first ran into the Altair 800C concept back in 2018.

 A hybrid computer like this one, mixing new and vintage equipment, allows the computer to serve as a reliable platform when working on vintage or designing new S-100 boards.

-The Altair 8800C is not really a kit as of yet.
-You can not buy it all form a single source.
+The Altair 8800C is not really a kit.
+You cannot buy it all from a single source.
 Nor is it based on a single design concept.
 I needed to pick how I wished to build out my system.
-The range can be from a "keep everything as vintage as possible" to building one using many modern parts.
+The range can be from “keep everything as vintage as possible" to building one using many modern parts.
 For my Altair 8800C, I went with sourcing as many modern components that support the operational feel of the original Altair 8800.

 Below is what I came up with for my Altair 8800C.